tmackay/Open-Source-FPGA-Bitcoin-Miner/projects/DE2_115_cluster/README.md

   reset button to re-initialize the register.

-* The reset button should also clear the input data buffer, thus helping restart a miner without reprogramming.
+* The reset button should also clear the input data buffer, thus helping restart a miner without reprogramming. -> done.

 Bugs/issues